THE WARMTH OF INDIA // THE CONCRETE OF NEW YORK

 But the daughter gristles at this.
 What was the point of all of this—the immigration, the return-to-school, the selves scooped out of the body?
 Was it so she could disappoint?

 It is not until a few years later that she is reminded of her ajja, her ammamma, her dodamma.
 Of the minor characters.
 She is an adult, helping a child who is not her own with his math homework.
-The child's mother is undocumented, his father is not around.
 He tells her that of late he's been feeling anxious, that even though he understands proportional numbers and decimals, he finds himself forgetting when he gets to the test.
 And she tells him to keep her in his mind next time, to remember that she believes in him.

 When he smiles, it clicks.
 The story was never about the hero.
 It was never about her disappointments, her victories.
 All along, the story was about everyone, the minor characters, the ones never-named, each a pearl in a long string of temporary heroes.